CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-alert-logic-threat-manager-partner-template.md

 - If you want to access your Alert Logic Threat Manager over the internet, please perform the following tasks once your Alert Logic Threat Manager has been deployed to your account:

 1. [Add a Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control

-2. Allow incoming traffic for port 80 and 443 to access the Alert Logic Web Console
+2. [Allow incoming traffic](../Network/how-to-add-public-ip-to-virtual-machine.md) for ports 80 and 443 to access the Alert Logic Web Console by clicking on the Servers Public IP through Control Portal

 ### Detailed Steps to Deploy Alert Logic Threat Manager Partner Template
 Follow these step by step instructions to deploy a Alert Logic Threat Manager in to your CenturyLink Cloud account: